liady/dev-mcp-remote/README.md

 | Prompt Name           | Description                                                 |
 | --------------------- | ----------------------------------------------------------- |
 | shopify_admin_graphql | Help you write GraphQL operations for the Shopify Admin API |

-## Development

-The server is built using the MCP SDK and communicates with Shopify Dev.

-1. `npm install`
-1. Modify source files
-1. Run `npm run build` to compile
-1. Run `npm run test` to run tests
-1. Add an MCP server that runs this command: `node <absolute_path_of_project>/dist/index.js`

 ## License